 Our research and development involves the controlled use of hazardous materials, chemicals and viruses.
 The primary hazardous materials include chemicals needed to construct the Hemopurifier cartridges and the infected plasma samples used in preclinical testing of the Hemopurifier.
 All other chemicals are fully inventoried and reported to the appropriate authorities, such as the fire department, which inspects the facility on a regular basis.
-We are subject to federal, state, local and foreign laws governing the use, manufacture, storage, handling and disposal of such materials comply with the standards prescribed by federal, state, local and foreign regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
+We are subject to federal, state, local and foreign laws governing the use, manufacture, storage, handling and disposal of such materials.
+Although we believe that our safety procedures for the use, manufacture, storage, handling and disposal of such materials comply with the standards prescribed by federal, state, local and foreign regulations, we cannot completely eliminate the risk of accidental contamination or injury from these materials.
 We have had no incidents or problems involving hazardous chemicals or biological samples.
 In the event of such an accident, we could be held liable for significant damages or fines.

-We currently carry a limited amount of insurance to protect us from damages arising from hazardous materials.
-Our product liability policy has a \$5,000,000 limit of liability that would cover certain releases of hazardous substances away from our facilities.
-For our facilities, our property policy provides \$25,000 in coverage for contaminant clean-up or removal and \$50,000 in coverage for damages to the premises resulting from contamination.
+We currently carry a limited amount of insurance to protect us from bodily injury or property damages arising from hazardous materials.
+Our product liability policy has a \$5,000,000 limit of liability.
+For our facilities, our property policy provides \$25,000 in coverage for contaminant clean-up or removal and \$100,000 in coverage for damages to the premises resulting from contamination.
 Should we violate any regulations concerning the handling or use of hazardous materials, or should any injuries or death result from our use or handling of hazardous materials, we could be the subject of substantial lawsuits by governmental agencies or individuals.
 We may not have adequate insurance to cover all or any of such claims, if any.
 If we were responsible to pay significant damages for violations or injuries, if any, we might be forced to cease operations since such payments could deplete our available resources.